hannahql/hannahql.github.io/_pages/about.md

 # About Me

 Hi!
-I am an Assistant Professor at [Columbia Business School](https://home.gsb.columbia.edu/) in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division.
+I am an Assistant Professor at [Columbia Business School](https://home.gsb.columbia.edu/) in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division and a member of the [Data Science Institute](https://datascience.columbia.edu/).

-Previously, I was a postdoctoral associate at MIT.
-I received my PhD in Operations Research from Stanford University, where I was affiliated with the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/).
-Before coming to Stanford, I graduated from Pomona College with a degree in mathematics.
+Previously, I received my PhD in Operations Research from Stanford University, where I was affiliated with the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/) and was a postdoctoral associate at MIT.
+I graduated from Pomona College with a degree in mathematics.

 # Research Interests

 My research develops data science methods tailored to social systems, such as online marketplaces, education systems, social media, and digital health platforms.
-In particular, I focus on experimentation and recommendation systems.
+In particular, I focus on experimentation, recommendation systems, and early warning systems.

 My work combines interdisciplinary approaches from operations research, statistics, causal inference, and economics to develop practical solutions with theoretical guarantees.
-I inform my research with first hand experience working on these platforms.
+I inform my research with first hand experience working with these platforms.

 # News
 - Nov 2023: Plenary talk at [MIT CODE](https://ide.mit.edu/events/2023-conference-on-digital-experimentation-mit-codemit/) on experimental design for public health interventions (see [talk recording](https://www.youtube.com/watch?v=LTeKJUR4lsI)).